 - Location: Tanzania

-The Reduced Emissions from Deforestation and Forest Degradation project in the Yaeda Valley Project is a community-based conservation effort to protect over 20,000 hectares of forested land along Tanzania's Yaeda Valley.
-Contributions to the project create a land trust for the Hadzabe people, who have lived in area for over 40,000 years but unfortunately have lost more than 90% of their land to outside interests.
+The Reduced Emissions from Deforestation and Forest Degradation project in the Yaeda Valley Project is a community-based conservation effort to protect 50,000 acres of forested land along Tanzania's Yaeda Valley.
+Contributions to the project create a land trust for the Hadzabe people, who have lived in the area for more than 40,000 years but unfortunately have lost more than 90 percent of their land to outside interests.
 By working with a team of community leaders and elected village governments, this project aims to strengthen local natural resource management, enhance and diversify local incomes, and contribute to local, national and global environmental conservation goals.

 Crow Lake Wind Farm